An ISA (Individual Savings Account) is a tax efficient way to save/invest money. There are 4 types of ISAs:

 How many Cash ISAs can I have?

-There is no limit to how many Cash ISAs you have.
+There is no limit to how many Cash ISAs you can have.
 From 6th April 2024, you can save into more than one Cash ISA in a single tax year providing you do not exceed your overall £20,000 ISA allowance.

 What is a flexible ISA?